 Cubic Mini Wood Stove’s Safety Steps

-When speaking about safety with wood stoves there are many things to consider.
-This blog is to highlight the main safety concerns.
-All of our stoves come with a warning sheet and it can also be found on our site.
-It is important to read it carefully.
-Failure to do so could prove to be quite dangerous or deadly.
+When dealing with safety and wood stoves, there are many things to consider.
+This blog will highlight the main safety concerns.
+All of our stoves come with a warning sheet that can also be found on our website.
+It is important to read it carefully as failure to do so could prove to be quite dangerous or even deadly.

 Photo submitted by Colin Lime

 - When deciding where to install the stove, you need to make sure that the clearances are respected and that proper shielding is used if necessary.
 We offer different wall mounts that can reduce the clearance of the stove to combustibles, which saves precious square footage.
 We also offer side shields which protect lateral surfaces to the stove.

 - All wall mounts come with side guards to prevent the spilling of heat onto the surfaces they are mounted to.
 They also comes with a telescopic flue shield which offers 37” of flue protection when fully extended.

 - We offer flue shield extensions for the run of pipe that is not protected by the flue shield that comes with the wall mount.
 The flue shield extensions are required when wall mounting the stove and you have more than 37” of pipe going up your wall.